Lootcode-Dev/lootcode/src/problems/dynamar/weaving/problem.md

 ## Output

-Print true if it's possible to build the third string from the first and second strings in the fashion specified, otherwise print false.
+Print true if it's possible to build the third string from the first and second strings, therefore out performing my grandma.

 ```
 true